Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Discussion

 \subsection{Portability and Deployment of \OSPD}

-\paragraphb{\textbf{Portability across LLMs}} We design \OSPD to be portable across different decoder-only LLMs such as GPT~\cite{achiam2023gpt} and Llama~\cite{touvron2023llama} series.
-But it does not work for encoder models as its design leverages the KV cache mechanism.
+\paragraphb{\textbf{Portability across LLMs}} \OSPD is portable across different decoder-only LLMs such as GPT~\cite{achiam2023gpt} and Llama~\cite{touvron2023llama} series.
 Although our prototype and evaluation focus on the Llama series, we believe \OSPD is applicable to other decoder-only LLMs, e.g., the GPT series.
-This is because our attention decomposition (\autoref{thm:two-party-attention}) is general without relying on specific implementations.
+This is because our attention decomposition (\autoref{thm:partitioned-attention}) is general without relying on any specific implementations.

-\paragraphb{\textbf{Portability across Architectures}} We design \OSPD to be portable across different CPU and GPU architectures, provided they support a CVM spanning both CPU and GPU.
-We deploy our prototype in an Azure CVM with an NVIDIA H100 GPU because it is the only CVM available on public cloud that enables GPU CC~\cite{nvidia_tee_2023}.
-We believe \OSPD can also be deployed in other CVMs with various architectures, in combinations such as Intel TDX~\cite{intel-tdx} or ARM CCA~\cite{arm-cca} with NVIDIA Blackwell~\cite{nvidia_blackwell} or other GPU TEE solutions~\cite{volos2018graviton, wang2024cage, sridhara2024acai}.
+\paragraphb{\textbf{Portability across Architectures}} \OSPD is portable across different CPU and accelerator architectures, provided they support a CVM spanning across CPU and the accelerators.
+We deploy our prototype in an Azure CVM because, at the time of writing, it is the only CVM available on public cloud that enables CC on an NVIDIA H100 GPU~\cite{nvidia_tee_2023}.
+We believe \OSPD can be deployed in CVMs with various architectures, such as combinations of AMD SEV-SNP~\cite{amd-sev} and ARM CCA~\cite{arm-cca}, together with NVIDIA Blackwell~\cite{nvidia_blackwell} and security-enhanced TPU~\cite{google_tpu_tee_blog, google_tpu_tee_report}.

 \paragraphb{\textbf{Portability across Communication Backends}} We use GLOO~\cite{gloo} as it is general.
-In contract, even NCCL~\cite{nccl} typically performs better in scenarios involves GPUs, it requires each process has exclusive access to a GPU, which is not suitable for our evaluation platform, the only CVM available on public cloud enabling GPU CC.
-CUDA IPC and PyTorch's Queue and Pipe can share tensors across processes without copying.
+In contract, even if NCCL~\cite{nccl} typically performs better in scenarios involves GPUs, it requires that each process has exclusive access to a GPU, which is not suitable for our evaluation platform.
+CUDA IPC, as well as PyTorch's Queue and Pipe, can share tensors across processes without copying.
 However, so far they do not support asynchronous IO.
 As a result, they are even less efficient.
-Fortunately, we can expect the newer version of GPU CC in Nvidia Blackwell~\cite{nvidia_blackwell} with TEE-IO can reduce and even eliminate the overhead of encrypted communication between CPU and GPU.
+Fortunately, one can expect that the newer version of GPU CC in Nvidia Blackwell~\cite{nvidia_blackwell} with TEE-IO can reduce and even eliminate the overhead of encrypted communication between CPU and GPU.
 Any CUDA IPC based asynchronous IO support will also benefit \OSPD.